fastoch/Arch-Linux-via-WSL/README.md

 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
 ```
-- Go to Windows Features and enable Windows Subsystem for Linux
+- Go to 'Windows Features' and enable 'Windows Subsystem for Linux'
 - reboot

 ---